 8. The Ivy

-I wasn’t planning on including any chain restaurants in this list.
-But how could I leave out The Ivy?
+We weren’t planning on including any chain restaurants in this list.
+But how could we leave out The Ivy?

-When Jamie’s Italian closed in 2017 I was concerned.
-Not because I loved Jamie’s Italian – I only went there once and it was average at best – but because I thought we might get stuck with another big empty retail unit on the high street.
-When I heard The Ivy was opening, I knew it would be a roaring success!
+When Jamie’s Italian closed in 2017 we were concerned.
+Not because we loved Jamie’s Italian – we only went there once and it was average at best – but because we thought we might get stuck with another big empty retail unit on the high street.
+When we heard The Ivy was opening, we knew it would be a roaring success!

 The Ivy (46-50 High Street) has a substantial a la carte menu available from 11:30am every day.
 The majority of main dishes are priced from £15-22.
 There’s also a set menu (£16.95 for two courses, £21 for three).